 Dainty French macaroons sandwiched together with buttercream icing are light and airy.
 They make a fine addition to any tea table.

 Eggnog, always a seasonal beverage, goes well with vanilla cupcakes which are decorated with edible snowflakes.

 These cupcakes, frosted with almond buttercream icing and presented in their white and gold snowflake wrappers, were the stars of the afternoon tea!

 I love these elegant and delicate gold and white teacups.

 Mini white carnations blend well with the winter white setting.

 I found these candles at our local Winners store and I knew immediately what they would be used for!
 They added glow and ambiance to a late afternoon tea.

 Thank you for visiting my blog today.
 I hope you have enjoyed this soft white winter tea.
-Please be sure to drop back to my food blog soon for new food stories and recipes in 2013.
+Please be sure to drop back to my food blog soon for new food stories and recipes in the new year.

 If you enjoyed this post, why not subscribe to my feed by entering your email address in the subscribe box in the upper corner of the left-hand sidebar.
 That way, you will receive an email notification whenever I add a new posting to this blog.